lynn9388/lynn9388.github.io/_posts/2019-05-13-access-google.md

 ### Configure Local Client

 1. Download the local client [here](https://github.com/onplus/shadowsocks-heroku/releases) based on your computer's operating system.
-1. Configure `config.json` based on your server's settings, below is a example
+1. Configure `config.json` based on your server's settings, below is an example:

     ```json
     {